SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Failover/Configuring_Failover/Failover_AWS.md

 # DataMiner Failover on Amazon Web Services

-Supported from DataMiner 10.1.3 onwards.

-When you set up a [Failover](xref:failover) configuration, you need to assign virtual IP addresses to the corporate and acquisition networks of the active DMA.
+When you set up a [DataMiner Failover](xref:failover) configuration, you need to assign virtual IP addresses to the corporate and acquisition networks of the active DMA.
 Switching from the active to the passive DMA requires that those virtual IP addresses are reassigned.
 This is done seamlessly by DataMiner.

-To accomplish this in Amazon Web Services (AWS), you need to assign secondary private IPv4 addresses to the network interfaces of your EC2 instances.
+If you use Amazon Web Services (AWS) for your system database, you need to assign secondary private IPv4 addresses to the network interfaces of your EC2 instances.
 You also need to transfer those addresses between your instances whenever a switch in DataMiner occurs.

+> [!NOTE]
+> For more information on this data storage architecture, see [Supported system data storage architectures](xref:Supported_system_data_storage_architectures).
+However, note that we recommend using [DataMiner STaaS](xref:STaaS) instead.

 > [!IMPORTANT]
 > This method assumes that the EC2 instances are in the same availability zone.
 If your instances are in different zones, you should use Failover with DNS instead.

-## Set up Failover
+## Setting up Failover

 1. [Set up DataMiner Failover](xref:Configuring_Failover).